Chapter 5: Choosing Your Lens

 - Analysis: You examine how women are portrayed in commercially successful rap.
 You find patterns of objectification and stereotyping.

-- Critique: You argue this isn’t just “what rap is”—it reflects broader patriarchal structures in the music industry.
+- Critique: You argue this isn’t just “what rap is”; it reflects broader patriarchal structures in the music industry.
 Label executives, producers, and marketing departments (overwhelmingly male) shape what gets promoted.

 - Political economy: You connect lyric content to industry structure, showing how corporate consolidation prioritizes formulaic, marketable stereotypes over diverse voices.

-- Advocacy: Your research doesn’t just describe—it calls for structural change in industry practices.
+- Advocacy: Your research doesn’t just describe; it calls for structural change in industry practices.

-Other critical lenses include: - Critical race theory: Examining how race and racism structure media representation and power - Political economy of media: Analyzing how capitalist structures shape media production - Discourse analysis: Studying how language reproduces or challenges power inequalities
+- Critical race theory: Examining how race and racism structure media representation and power

 Grand Theories vs. Middle-Range Theories